SvetlozarKalchev/oha.link/README.md

 # App description

-oha.link is a simple link shortener written in Node.js using some ES6 functionality.
-It uses MongoDB too and the UI is also included.
+[oha.link](http://oha.link) is a simple link shortener written in Node.js using some ES6 functionality.
+It uses MongoDB and has a minimalistic web UI.

 Dependencies: MongoDB, Mocha+Chai.